vtdinh/koi_trade_management_tool/instructions_for_ai.md

   - `Cash vs Coin` (pie)
   - `Coin Category` (pie by group: BTC, Alt.TOP, Alt.MID, Alt.LOW)
   - `Portfolio_Alt.TOP_Daily`, `Portfolio_Alt.MID_Daily`, `Portfolio_Alt.LOW_Daily` (pie per coin within each Alt group)
   - `NAV 3M` (line): last 3 months of NAV; legend hidden.
-When created, set X axis to Date axis (BaseUnit Days) with 3/14/12 format.
-Y‑axis is scaled each run with a 10% margin around 3‑month min/max, rounded to thousands.
+X axis is a Date axis (BaseUnit Days) using `dd/mm/yy` via `mod_config.POS_DATE_AXIS_FMT`.
+Bind XValues to a worksheet helper date range (not an array) and set `PlotVisibleOnly=False` so hidden helper columns still plot.
+Y‑axis is scaled each run with a ~10% margin around 3‑month min/max, rounded to thousands.
 - Charts on Dashboard (maintained by `Update_Dashboard`): `NAV`, `Deposit`, `PnL`, `Cash vs NAV`, `Portfolio_Category`, `Portfolio_Alt.TOP`, `Portfolio_Alt.MID`, `Portfolio_Alt.LOW`.
 - Removed/Deprecated: `Portfolio_Coin` (aka `CHART_PORTFOLIO2`) is no longer used — do not reintroduce.

 ## Coding Conventions (VBA)
 - Use existing helpers for header mapping (`MapOrderHeaders`, `MapPortfolioHeaders`), sheet finding (`SheetByName`), and formatting.
 Do not hard‑code column indices.
-- When assigning to Excel series (`Series.Values`, `Series.XValues`), prefer arrays (Variant/Double) rather than ranges; clear or reuse the first series and delete extras as needed.
+- When assigning series: prefer arrays (Variant/Double) for `Series.Values`.
+For date categories, bind `Series.XValues` to a worksheet range of real Date cells (formatted), not a string array, to ensure a true time scale and proper tooltips.
+Delete extra series and reuse the first when updating.
 - Guard numeric conversions — VBA `And` is not short‑circuit.
 Do `If IsNumeric(x) Then If CDbl(x) > 0 Then ...` to avoid type mismatch.
 - Rounding: totals are integer money; prices use `ROUND_PRICE_DECIMALS`.
 Keep number formats from `mod_config` (`MONEY_FMT`, `PRICE_FMT`, `PCT_FMT`).
 - HTTP: use `MSXML2.XMLHTTP` (or `XMLHTTP.6.0` if you add a fallback).
 Keep requests simple; no external libraries.